TjanMichela/computational-biology-hiv-analysis/README.md

 - `data/`: Input genomic sequence data.
 - `scripts/`: Analysis and preprocessing scripts.
 - `results/`: Output files, including visualizations and reports.
-- `aligned_sequences/`: Contains the sequences that have been aligned.

 ## Dependencies
 - Python 3.8+